sreyapsuresh/Bug-Invaders/README.md

 # Bug-Invaders

-A 'Space Invaders' style game where players must exterminate incoming "bugs" that threaten to break their code.
+Inspired by _Space Invaders_, players must exterminate incoming "bugs" that threaten to break their code.

 Created for Citi's 6-week WIT Summer Internship.